-the Shape of Things To COme – Folkestone Book Festival 2019
+the Shape of Things To COme – Folkestone Book Festival 2021

 World Class Programme for Folkestone book festival

 Liam: “The things that fascinated and interested Wells are the same things we’re engaging with today.
 It hasn’t really changed at all, but he had an astonishing ability to see ahead, not just where we might be going but the dangers that lay ahead.
 We thought this is a wonderful kind of hook for a festival; to take his engagement, the fascination with the future and use that as your kind of umbrella for a festival.
 This brings everything together, creating a coherent conversation rather than just necessarily being individual events.
 There’s a sense of continuity because, to a greater or lesser degree, everybody is engaging with that subject.
-It’s lovely to have Wells as the inspiration for the Folkestone Book Festival, but this isn’t a festival about Wells; he’s strictly speaking not discussed at all in the festival but his thinking his writing his ideas kind of flow through it in terms of where we’re going with it.”
+It’s lovely to have Wells as the inspiration for the Folkestone Book Festival, but this isn’t a festival about Wells.
+Strictly speaking, he’s not discussed at all in the festival!
+But his thinking, his writing, his ideas kind of flow through it in terms of where we’re going with it.”

 a musical and literary experience

 Liam: “I think the lovely thing about these are that you’re taking great literature which perhaps not many have heard it being read out loud before.
-We have wonderful actors doing this, and I wonder when the last time people heard something actually being read out loud…The simplicity of Strange Concord will be very beautiful.
+We have wonderful actors doing this, and I wonder when the last time people heard something actually being read out loud.
+The simplicity of Strange Concord will be very beautiful.
 The element of bringing the work to other places around Folkestone means that visitors coming to the Book Festival will experience the town and its environs.
 Perhaps local people might be going into a space they haven’t been in before.
 It changes the dynamic of the festival and also brings a celebratory feel to it too.”

-Sean: “There will be transport to these places, and we love that element of journeying to the festival.
+Sean: “It was important to transport people to these places, and we love that element of journeying to the festival.
 The audience communally comes together to journey to the event which also changes the dynamic.
-When you arrive at a theatre, especially you book your ticket you can so very often go in and just see it alone and leave without connecting with others.
-We’ve done this with festivals in Ireland where the audience actually walks for three kilometres before they get to our performances.
+When you arrive at a theatre, you can so very often go in, and just see it alone and leave without connecting with others.
+We’ve done this with festivals in Ireland, where the audience actually walks for three kilometres before they get to our performances.
 It’s a nice thing to do so hopefully that will be responded to.
 It keeps the carbon footprint down too!”